We thrive on solving complex urban problems in intelligent, pragmatic ways.

 barksdale at utiledesign.com

 Julia originally joined Utile in July 2020 for their second and final co-op through Northeastern University.
-She has since received her B.S. in Architecture and M.Arch from NU.
-Julia has served as the Co-Director of Northeastern Freedom by Design from 2019-2022 where they led the design and build of an outdoor playspace for the children of a local shelter in Dorchester, MA.
-Julia has also served as a the Chair of the National AIAS Mental Health Task Force, and is continuing their work in advocacy at her alma mater by hosting mental health forums and conducting live data visualization about student body wellness.
+She has since received her Bachelor of Science in Architecture and Master of Architecture from Northeastern, all while continuing part-time work with Utile.
+During her academic career, Julia served as the Co-Director of Northeastern Freedom by Design from 2019-2022 where they led the design and build of an outdoor playspace for the children of a local shelter in Dorchester, MA.
+They also served as the Chair of the National AIAS Mental Health Task Force during their time in graduate school.
+In 2023, Julia began the 'Beyond Land Acknowledgement' JEDI Initiative at Utile, in which she and other colleagues have begun work around how Utile can engage with decolonization efforts support local indigenous communities in the Greater Boston Area.
 Julia’s previous experience in the field includes being a model maker and designer for William Rawn Associates in Boston, as well as a returning design intern for Mark Finlay Architects in Southport, CT.
-She also enjoys rock climbing, Trader Joe’s, Billie Eilish, and cats.
+In 2024, they began teaching adjunct at Boston University as the sole instructor and curriculum writer for their Architecture Design studio.
+Aside from teaching and designing, Julia enjoys rock climbing, Trader Joe’s, Billie Eilish, and cats.

 Kyle Belcher